 Notes

-- A splash of good quality extra virgin olive oil can enhance the texture and flavor of the pesto.
-Feel free to drizzle some in if you prefer a looser pesto.
+- Olive Oil Tip: A drizzle of good quality extra virgin olive oil can improve both the texture and flavor of your pesto.
+Add as needed if you prefer a smoother consistency.

-- If you find yourself with leftover cooked pasta, don’t toss it out.
-You can mix it with some of this pesto, add a sprinkle of cheese and a few halved cherry tomatoes for a quick and satisfying cold pasta salad the next day!
+- Leftover Pasta Hack: Got leftover cooked pasta?
+Mix it with some of this pesto, toss in a sprinkle of cheese and a few halved cherry tomatoes for an easy, tasty cold pasta salad the next day.

 Leave a Reply